Herewith Part II of our feature on the reasons to be positive and hopeful about the South African technology landscape in 2019.

 Apps like Zapper, Snapscan, Slide and Yoco all make it possible to pay for goods and services with smartphones.
 They are linked to the user’s credit card, and payments are made using a variety of high-tech methods, from QR code scanning to NFC swipes to Magnetic Secure Transmissions.

 That means till slips can be captured, the amount due shown to the user on the relevant app, and appropriate tips applied and payment made right away.
-No more waiting or fiddling with a card machine!
+Thanks to this technology, there’s no more waiting or fiddling with a card machine!

 These payment apps are growing in popularity, too, and are available at ever-increasing numbers of restaurants, shops, and vendors.
 They also make it easy for service providers like plumbers and handymen to generate invoices and make and receive payments on the spot.

 Payment Apps that are available in South Africa:

 These new high-tech payment mechanisms are a business enabler and their local adoption is growing, accelerating economic inclusion across the board.
 It’s never been easier to be an entrepreneur.

 Hope for the future

 South Africa’s tech landscape offers a lot of hope for the future.
 Our fundamentals are sound, we are seeing a lot of innovation, and there’s plenty of room for growth.